 Located in the northern Green Mountains in Jeffersonville, Vermont, it is the mission of SPC to:

-- promote poetry as vital to our democracy and necessary to the enrichment of our cultural lives;
+- promote poetry as necessary to the enrichment of our cultural lives;

 - support poets in their work and create audiences for their poetry;